aaqibshahzad/sitecompass/languages/INTERNATIONALIZATION-SUMMARY.md

 #### 6. Verification Results

-✅ All user-facing strings are wrapped with appropriate i18n functions ✅ Text domain 'sitecompass-ai' is used consistently throughout ✅ Text domain is properly loaded via `load_plugin_textdomain()` ✅ POT file generated with all translatable strings
+✅ All user-facing strings are wrapped with appropriate i18n functions ✅ Text domain 'sitecompass' is used consistently throughout ✅ Text domain is properly loaded via `load_plugin_textdomain()` ✅ POT file generated with all translatable strings
 ✅ No PHP syntax errors or warnings